1980 Los Angeles Dodgers season

-The 1980 Los Angeles Dodgers finished the season in second place in the Western Division of the National League, one game behind the Houston Astros.
+The 1980 Los Angeles Dodgers season was the 91st season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 23rd season in Los Angeles, California, and their 19th season playing their home games at Dodger Stadium.
+The Dodgers finished the season in second place in the National League West, one game behind the Houston Astros.
 After the 162-game regular season, the Dodgers and Astros were tied in first place in the Western Division.
 The two teams faced off in a 1-game playoff on October 6, 1980 at Dodger Stadium, which the Astros won 7–1 behind a complete-game victory by pitcher Joe Niekro.
 Don Sutton set a Dodger record with his 52nd career shutout this season and the Dodgers also hosted the All-Star game for the first time.

-With the Dodgers joining the cable television trend, games began to be aired on regional cable channel ONTV in the greater Los Angeles area and as a result the TV broadcasting team was expanded.
-Vin Scully remained the FTA lead broadcaster, with the cable broadcasting team being composed by Geoff Witcher and former Dodger Al Downing.
+With the Dodgers joining the pay television trend, several games began to be broadcast on regional subscription channel ON TV, which aired on KBSC-TV in the greater Los Angeles area.
+As a result, the TV broadcasting team was expanded.
+For games aired on ON TV, the broadcast team was composed of Geoff Witcher and former Dodger Al Downing.
+However, long-time Dodger broadcaster Vin Scully remained as the announcer for games aired on free-to-air television (KTTV).

-The last remaining active member of the 1980 Los Angeles Dodgers was Fernando Valenzuela, who played his final MLB game in the 1997 season, although he missed the 1992 season.